-Which is why I like to do a brunch.
+Which is why I like to host a brunch.

-So here are the lessons I have learned for hosting a brunch — stress-free.
+So here are the lessons I have learned for hosting a stress-free brunch.

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.

-If you end up being crunched for time, it’s much easier to be finishing up your cooking while people are arriving, than it is to be trying to get your table to look just right.
+If you end up being crunched for time on brunch day, it’s much easier to be finishing up your cooking while people are arriving, than it is to be trying to get your table to look just right.

 And since you won’t be rushing to get the table done, you can take the time to make the table look its best.